julianMondragon/julianMondragon/README.md

 - 👋 Hi, I’m @julianMondragon
-- 👀 I’m interested in all type of programing
-- 🌱 I’m currently learning C# and a new tecnology UWP
+- 🌱 I’m currently programing C# and a new tecnology MVC
-- 💞️ I’m looking to collaborate on Adimsa
+- 💞️ I’m looking to collaborate on PTS
 - 📫 How to reach me by email: mondragon2712@gmail.com or in telefon number: 4421528020
 <!---
 julianMondragon/julianMondragon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.